dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 ````
 Use the multi-region statistics to find the most up to date region for the table that you wish to back up.
 Use the command `show mrtable-agent-statistics -agent 0 -json` to find the region that shows the smallest laggingMS value for the “max” attribute.
 This region will contain the most up-to-date version of your table.

-The shell script [mrtable-agent-stat.sh](script/ mrtable-agent-stat.sh) can you help you to compare the smallest laggingMS
+The shell script [mrtable-agent-stat.sh](./script/mrtable-agent-stat.sh) can  help you to compare the smallest laggingMS
 ````
 sh mrtable-agent-stat.sh
 ````